 Embedded networks are private electricity networks that serve multiple premises through a transmission system with one ‘parent connection point’ in the National Electricity Market.
-The operators of embedded networks, known as exempt entities pay to receive energy from the grid and then on-sell the energy back to the individual customers.
+The operators of embedded networks, known as exempt entities, pay to receive energy from the grid and then on-sell the energy back to the individual customers.

-Exempt entities to become EWON members
+Exempt entities can become EWON members